-Monitoring - measures progress towards an objective or target, such as a desired future condition.
+Monitoring - Measures progress towards an objective or target, such as a desired future condition.

-Monitoring Criteria - measurement subjects or elements of monitoring.
+Monitoring Criteria - Measurement subjects or high level components of monitoring.

-Moraine - A mass of rock, gravel, and soil deposited directly by a glacier.
+Moraine - A mass of rock, gravel and soil deposited directly by a glacier.

 Objective - A concise, time-specific statement of measurable planned results that respond to pre-established goals.
 Objectives are more specific and concrete than goals.